 While researching another ransomware gang in April 2021, a month before the pipeline attack, DarkSide caught my attention with various posts recruiting for their ransomware program.
 I wanted to know more about the group and began profiling the gang and the personas it used.
 Due to this, when the pipeline attack occurred, I had good insight into the gang’s activities, including underground forums, the accounts they used, and many of the affiliate hackers who interacted with them.
 Once the attack occurred, I provided the information I had obtained in my research to law enforcement and discussed the situation with reporters and media organizations covering the story.
 While I admit it was luck, I found myself in the middle of the attack.
 Even though I was not able to identify the true identities of DarkSide members, the time spent researching and profiling the gang gave me more insight into their activities.

-Today, I want to discuss what has changed since the attack, how it affected the United States, its national security posture, and triggered events that impacted the Russian ransomware community.
+Today, I want to discuss what has changed since the attack, how it affected the United States, its national security orchestration automation and response posture, and triggered events that impacted the Russian ransomware community.
 Ransomware attacks occur every day; however, few have the impact seen in the pipeline attack.
 While I don’t believe they intended to do so, DarkSide, the criminal gang behind the attack, changed how we view ransomware today.